brentp/mmslice/README.md

 for i := 0; i < 1000; i++ {
 	f.A[i] = 22
 }
-// all entries in the array are initialized to 0. for i := 1000; i < 2000; i++ {
+// all entries in the slice are initialized to 0. for i := 1000; i < 2000; i++ {
 	if f.A[i] != 0 {
 		panic("WTF!")